 - Lesson Observation:

-If you are applying for a Salaried training place you will be asked to a 30 minute observed lesson.
+If you are applying for a Salaried training place you will be asked to present a thirty minute observed lesson.

 If you are applying for a Fee-Paying training place you will be expected to present for around twenty minutes.

 We will send you details of the topic for your lesson observation prior to the interview.

 Observation and feedback will be made by a Subject specialist, Head of Department, Professional Tutor or Primary Headteacher.

 - Written Task – a two part précis and opinion writing task.